The Arab Bedouin indigenous people of the Negev/Nagab – A Short Background

 Under the Planning and Construction Law, legislated in 1965, most of the lands in the Siyāj area were zoned as agricultural land whereby ensuring that any construction of housing would be deemed illegal, including all those houses already built which were subsequently labeled “illegal”.
-Thus, with a single sweeping political decision, the State of Israel transformed almost the entire Bedouin collective into a population of ״lawbreakers״, whereas the Bedouins’ only crime was exercising their basic human right for housing.
-In addition, the state of Israel does denies any Bedouin ownership over lands in the Negev.
-It does not recognize the traditional Bedouin law or any other proof of Bedouin ownership over lands.
+Thus, with a single sweeping political decision, the State of Israel transformed almost the entire Arab Bedouin collective into a population of ״lawbreakers״, whereas the Arab Bedouins’ only crime was exercising their basic human right for adequate housing.
+In addition, the state of Israel denies any Arab Bedouin ownership over lands in the Negev/Naqab.
+It does not recognize the indigenous Arab Bedouin law or any other proof of Bedouin ownership over lands.

 Nowadays, about 250,000 Arab Bedouins reside in the Negev/Naqab area, in three types of settlements: about 35 unrecognized villages; 7 governmental planned townships; and 11 newly recognized villages.
-While the state’s urbanization process was pretty successful, with more than a half of the community residing today in planned towns, tens of thousands of Bedouin citizens still live in unrecognized villages.
+While the state’s urbanization process very much successful, with more than a half of the community residing today in planned townships, tens of thousands of Arab Bedouin citizens still live in unrecognized villages.

 The Unrecognized Villages | The unrecognized Arab Bedouin villages in the Negev/Naqab are about 35 villages that the state of Israel does not recognize and refers to them as a “diaspora” or “illegal villages”.
 Amongst these villages are some that are historic since they existed in their location before the establishment of the state of Israel.
 Other villages were internally displaced during the 1950s into the Siyāj area.
 The state does not recognize the historical villages, nor does it recognize the internally displaced villages.